 The non-executive directors, through their number and authority, are such as to guarantee that their judgement will have a significant weight on Board decisions.
-Six non-executive directors are independent and therefore represent a majority on the Board.
+Five non-executive directors are independent and therefore represent a majority on the Board.

 In compliance with the recommendations of the Corporate Governance Code of Borsa Italiana (stock exchange self-regulation), the Board of Directors of CIR nominated a Lead Independent Director (Maria Serena Porcari), who represents a point of reference and coordination for the requests of non-executive directors, particularly those of the independent directors, and has the power to convene such meetings, either autonomously or at the request of other directors, for the discussion of matters considered of interest.

 The independent directors carry out their functions mainly in the Committees.
 The Board of CIR has constituted three internal Committees with preliminary, propositional and consultative functions: the Appointments and Remuneration Committee, the Control, Risk and Sustainability Committee and the Related Parties Transactions Committee.

 The current composition of the Board of Directors of CIR ensures an adeguate diversity in terms of gender.
 The Board consists of six female Directors out of eleven (more than fifty per cent of the members) and the three Committees are chaired by female Directors.

 The Board, at its meeting on January 28 2022, appointed Pietro La Placa, General Counsel of CIR, Secretary to the Board of Directors.